telrsdk/TelrSDK/README.md

 ```ruby
 import TelrSDK
 ```
-Use this to set the details of store. make sure you are using your store details
+Use this to set the details of store.
+Make sure you are using your store details

 ```ruby
 let KEY:String = " jT4F2^PjBp-n8jbr" // TODO fill key